Who’s in the garden this morning?

 In Las Vegas/Henderson, we’ll be staying at the fabulous Green Valley Ranch Hotel, Spa, and Casino, where breakfast is not included.
 With numerous restaurants within walking distance, we will indeed have trouble finding a good spot for breakfast.
 Most likely, we’ll be dining out most nights with Richard and friends.
 It will all work out.

 As for today, we’re staying put.
 There is an endless stream of wildlife to entertain us.
 We’re making a big pot of slow-cooked short ribs for dinner.
 And, after the past few days, busy booking for the trip, I need to spend some serious time getting caught up doing post corrections.
-Unfortunately, I doubt I will have time to be doing edits while we’re in the US, so I’d like to double up for the next three weeks until we depart.
+Unfortunately, I doubt I will have time to do edits while we’re in the US, so I’d like to double up until we depart or the next three weeks.

 We hope you have a fantastic day!

 P.S.
-I have been inside trying to stay warm for the past hour, in the bedroom, with the door closed.
-I opened the bedroom door to check out the action in the garden, to find Frank wandering around inside the house.
+I have been inside trying to stay warm for the past hour, with the door closed.
+In the bedroom, I opened the bedroom door to check out the garden’s action and found Frank wandering around inside the house.
 LMAO!!!
 Frank, what a guy!